FrancescaFalcetta/Imaging_of_drugs_distribution_and_quantifications/README.md

 This script produces the images of drug intensity distribution, drug mask and tissue mask.

 ### Inputs
-– o * -co: choice of color map type;
+* -co: choice of color map type;
-– o * -fs : maximum intensity in the color map
+* -fs : maximum intensity in the color map
-– o * -rp and -cp : size (number of rows and columns) of slice's edge used to estimate the plate intensity of the tissue ion peak;
+* -rp and -cp : size (number of rows and columns) of slice's edge used to estimate the plate intensity of the tissue ion peak;
-– o * -th_mask: threshold value for the drug mask, given as input or automatically calculated from control sample.
+* -th_mask: threshold value for the drug mask, given as input or automatically calculated from control sample.

 ### Example
 python intensity_image_production.py -co inferno -fs 1.5